XueZeyue/xuezeyue.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I’m Zeyue Xue (薛泽岳), a researcher with a passion for building Generative AI products and platforms.
 I am also a PhD student at The University of Hong Kong (MMLAB@HKU), advised by Ping Luo and Wenping Wang.
+I received my Bachelor's degree from Huazhong University of Science and Technology with ranking top 1%.
 Recently, my research interests lie in building unified multimodal models like Transfusion. <font color="red">If you are interested in working with me, please feel free to email me.</font>

 <br/>